hyperledger-labs/harmonia/src/adhara/interop-service/crosschainInterop/README.md

 The crosschain DvP repo trade settlement flows, used in this PoC, make use of earmarks, where assets are placed on hold with the intent to transfer them to the entity it was earmarked for after receiving sufficient proof that a previous step in the DvP flow was executed.

-The DvP settlement use case flow for a successful trade:
+The general crosschain DvP settlement use case flow for a successful trade is outlined below:

 1. Party A and Party B agree to settle a DvP trade via off-chain orchestration.
 2. Party B places the payment leg cash on hold for Party A, marking the XvP contract as notary on the Ethereum network.